randsleadershipslack/documents-and-resources/incident-process.md

 # FAQ:

 - “Is situation XYZ an incident?”
 Unsure if there’s a CoC violation?
 Ask in #rands-slack-rules and/or DM the administrator.
 We'll help.
 - “How many incidents have you handled since this place started?”
-Fifteen as of April 2019.
+Eighteen as of September 2019.

 ## Administrators

-The administrator(s) of Rands Leadership as of April 19th, 2019:
+The administrator(s) of Rands Leadership as of September 13th, 2019:

 @rands ([Michael Lopp](mailto:feedback@randsinrepose.com))